bbarres/DownyMildewResist/README.md

   + *AMETOC*: Ametoctradin resistance status resulting from the discriminant dose bioassay with ametoctradin with SHAM (NA=not tested, 0=sensitive, 1=target site resistant only for the first bioassay, 2=target site resistant for the two bioassays)
   + *AMISUL*: Amisulbrom resistance status deducted from a combination of the information of the columns AMISULBROM_SSSHAM and AMISULBROM_SHAM (NA=not tested, 0=sensitive, 1=target site resistant)

-The fifth dataset contains the results of the dose-response bioassays conducted on populations between 2012 and 2015, with and without the addition of 80 mg/L of SHAM to inhibit the alternative oxydase pathway
+The fourth dataset contains the results of the dose-response bioassays conducted on populations between 2012 and 2015, with and without the addition of 80 mg/L of SHAM to inhibit the alternative oxydase pathway
 + Amisul_base.txt
   + *sample_ID*: sample identifier
   + *region*: sampling region